ericnmt/oop-clinic-scheduler/src/README.md

 ## Business Rules Enforced
 The system strictly enforces rules using Java Exceptions, rather than failing (and possibly crashing):

-* **Entity Existance:** The system verifies that patientId and providerId (key identifier for Patient and Provider objects) actually exist before allowing scheduling.
+* **Entity Existence:** The system verifies that patientId and providerId (key identifier for Patient and Provider objects) actually exist before allowing scheduling.
 * **Time Validity:** Appointments are rejected if the start time is strictly on or after the end time, or if the appointment is being scheduled in the past.
 * **NO Provider Overlaps:** The system loops through a provider's existing schedule to ensure new or rescheduled appointments do not overlap with existing commitments.
 * **State Transitions:** Status changes follow strict logic (i.e. A CANCELLED appointment cannot become COMPLETED).